 The old bridge shown below was used until the 1960's and is cobbled, with tracks for cart wheels.
 We have a lot of swans in Warkworth, and they favour this area under the bridge.
 Unfortunately now we have the new modern bridge, like all villages, we suffer from very heavy transport travelling onto the A1068.
 See here for photos of the new bridge being built.

-If you walk or drive over the bridge (free parking in Dial Place) you will find :-
+If you drive over the bridge (free parking in Dial Place) you will find :-

-The spire of St Lawrence's Church can just be seen at the top left of this aerial view which shows how the River Coquet loops around the castle and village.
+My son had his 21st birthday flight with Storm, the owner of Purple Aviation - he had a fantastic view of our beautiful countryside.
+Eshott Airfield is only about ten minutes from us and we had a marvellous day waiting on the ground with some inspirational people - including Paul of Northumberland Aerial Views!
+The spire of St Lawrence's Church can just be seen at the top left of the aerial view photo above which shows how the River Coquet loops around the castle and village.
 The church is open to visitors, please go in and have a look around.
 A service was held here on February 14 2012 for our lovely vicar, Rev Canon Janet Brearley, who sadly died after a courageous fight with blood cancer.
 See Neil Stalker's lovely photo of St Lawrence's under the Northumberland tab at http://www.flickr.com/photos/neilstalker.
 Alnmouth is at the top right of the photo, the cricket club pavilion and ground is out of view just in front of the castle.
 Amble is out of sight to the right of the photo.